Ning'an: Qing dynasty

-The early location of the Ningguta fortress was not at today's Ning'an, but some 50 km to the northwest, on the Hailang River (a tributary of Mudanjiang River).
-That site is located near the present-day Gucheng village (古城村), part of small town of Changting (长汀镇; 44.48°N 128.92°E).
-That site is not within the modern County-level city of Ning'an, but in the neighboring County-level city of Hailin.
+The early location of the Ningguta fortress was not at today's Ning'an, but some 50 km to the northwest, on the Hailang River (a tributary of the Mudanjiang River).
+That site is located near the present-day Gucheng village (古城村), part of the small town of Changting (长汀镇; 44.48°N 128.92°E).
+That site is not within the modern county-level city of Ning'an, but in the neighboring county-level city of Hailin.

 Growth of the more conveniently located Jilin City resulted in the decrease of the relative importance of Ningguta.
 Still, Ningguta was the main seat of government of the eastern half of the beyond-the-palisade Manchuria until 1676, when the Military Governor (jiangjun) moved from Ningguta to Jilin City (then called Jilin Ula Cheng, i.e. Jilin River City), and the Deputy Lieutenant-General (副都統 (fù dūtǒng)) was transferred in the opposite direction (from Jilin City to Ningguta).

 Although now lower-ranked than Jilin City, Ningguta retained its importance into the 18th and 19th century as one of the few cities existing beyond the Willow Palisade.
 The Deputy Lieutenant-General stationed there was the top government official for the entire region stretching east to the Sea of Japan and populated primarily by a variety of Tungusic peoples, such as the Nanais.

-According to the evidence of the Jesuits who visited the area in 1709 along with a government-sponsored ginseng-harvesting expedition, by the early 18th century Ningguta had become an important center of trade in the local forest products, namely ginseng harvested in the region, and the sable pelts, collected as tax from the Nanai natives.
-Therefore, besides the Manchu garrison and the officials, Ningguta was home to numerous Chinese civilians, some of whom had come to Ningguta from faraway provinces in order to participate in the profitable commerce.
+According to the evidence of the Jesuits who visited the area in 1709 along with a government-sponsored ginseng-harvesting expedition, by the early 18th century Ningguta had become an important center of trade in local forest products, namely ginseng harvested in the region and sable pelts, collected as tax from the Nanai natives.
+Therefore, besides the Manchu garrison and the officials, Ningguta was home to numerous Han Chinese civilians, some of whom had come to Ningguta from faraway provinces in order to participate in the profitable commerce.
 There were already numerous peasant villages around the town, some at quite a distance from it, populated both by Manchus and by Han Chinese exiled to this area for various offenses against the law.
 (Convicts started being sent to Ningguta area as early as 1660; anti-Qing rebels, captured in southern China, followed in 1661) A variety of cereal crops, such as millet and oats were grown there.

 In May 1910, the area was re-organized as Ning'an Fu.